Boston Cream Donuts

 Ingredients for Boston Cream Donuts

 - All-purpose flour – Don’t try to substitute this with anything else.
+Just simple all purpose flour is all you need.

-- Lukewarm milk – The best temperature is between 110 to 115°F. You’ll want to use 2% or whole milk, the higher fat content helps you get the right consistency for the donut.
+- Lukewarm milk – The best temperature is between 110 to 115°F. You’ll want to use 2% or whole milk — the higher fat content helps you get the right consistency for the donut.

-- Granulated sugar – The perfect sweetness.
+- Granulated sugar – Adds the perfect sweetness to these delicious donuts.

 - Whole eggs and egg yolks – You will need whole eggs for the dough and just egg yolks for the cream filling.

-How To Make The Dough
+How to Make the Dough

 If you use a stand mixer to make the dough, it’s a pretty quick and easy process.
 If you don’t have one, you can still make it – it will just take a little longer to knead the dough by hand.